You’ve landed your first radio interview – congratulations!

 #7 SMILE when you’re speaking – it will brighten your voice!
 If you’re feeling nervous stand-up while you’re talking.

-#8 Use the interviewer’s name – you’ll know the interviewer’s name from your research so you can use it sparingly through the interview.
-To the listeners’ ears you will sound more experienced than you are.
+#8 Use the interviewer’s name – you’ll know the interviewer’s name from your research so you can use it sparingly in the interview.
+To the listeners’ ears, you will sound more experienced than you are.